renekreijveld/JoomlaBashScripts/README.md

 # JoomlaBashScripts
-macOS/Linux CLI tools for Joomla development.
+macOS/Linux bash scripts for Joomla development.
 This is a set of scripts to be used on macOS and Linux machines for Joomla development.

 ## Installation